You no longer need to wonder if there is Uber in Croatia – as I can tell you there is. I use it all the time.

 What are the benefits of using Uber in Croatia?

 Uber provides convenience, reliability, and often cost-effective transportation in Croatia.
-It also helps overcome language barriers, as you can set the destination and route directly in the app.
+Unlike cabs, Uber also helps overcome language barriers, as you can set the destination and route directly in the app.

-Are Uber fares in Croatia cheaper compared to traditional taxis?
+Are Uber fares in Croatia cheaper compared to traditional cabs?

 Uber fares can be cheaper compared to taxi companies in Croatia.
+They can still be expensive, as demand dictates the prices.
+But you will know the fare before you drive off.
 However, during peak seasons or high-demand periods, Uber’s set prices may surge due to increased demand.

 Are there alternative ride-hailing services available in Croatia?

-Yes, apart from Uber, another popular ride-hailing service in Croatia is Bolt.
-It is an excellent alternative and is a similar experience to Uber.
+Yes, apart from Uber, there’s another popular ride-hailing service in Croatia, Bolt.
+It’s a good alternative and is a similar experience you’d get to Uber.

 I am researching to see the price of Uber from Split harbour to Hvar.
 I know about the ferry, but we want to go to dinner and I believe the ferries will have ended.